d-urban/notes-app/README.md

 # Notes App

 A simple self-hosted notes app with rich text support, image pasting, search, and more.
+Intended to be used on WSL with ubuntu, but other distros will work with some potential minor tweaks to the instructions (Possibly a different package manager other than apt, or similar).

 ## Features